amuMabirimise/airbnb-clone-project/README.md

 4. **Collaboration:** Facilitates seamless communication between designers and developers, ensuring that the implementation matches the design vision.
 5. **Scalability:** Establishes a foundation for future updates or extensions by maintaining a clear and reusable design system.

-By exploring the Figma environment, developers gain insight into the detailed structure of mockups, enabling them to translate designs into functional, visually appealing interfaces with precision.

 ---

 ### **Project Roles and Responsibilities**